-The Story of Pat Benatar’s Debut Album, ‘In the Heat of the Night’
+How Pat Benatar Arrived With ‘In the Heat of the Night’

 So the mezzo-soprano spent the bulk of the ‘70s making up for lost time in club gigs, cabaret sets and musical theater parts before finally signing with Chrysalis Records, by which time she was also divorcing her husband and keeping only his last name — Benatar — to mark the passage of these “wasted” years.

-Along with the side two opener, "We Live for Love," "Heartbreaker" would help direct Benatar’s creative efforts in years to come towards rock, not pop, while introducing its composer, Neil Giraldo, as Benatar’s long-term future guitarist, chief songwriting foil and, later, second husband.
+"Heartbreaker," along with the side-two opening "We Live for Love," would help direct Benatar’s creative efforts in years to come towards rock, not pop.
+It also introduced composer Neil Giraldo as Benatar’s long-term future guitarist, chief songwriting foil and, later, second husband.

-None of the three submissions by the Chrysalis-friendly songwriting duo of Mike Chapman and Nicky Chinn (the failed first single, title cut and "No You Don’t" — all of them previously recorded by either the Sweet or English pop-rockers Smokie) proved very memorable, and both of Benatar’s co-writes with bassist Roger Capps (the oddly named "My Clone Sleeps Alone" and "So Sincere") were merely serviceable numbers.
+None of the three submissions by the Chrysalis-friendly songwriting duo of Mike Chapman and Nicky Chinn (the failed first single, title cut and "No You Don’t" — all of them previously recorded by either the Sweet or English pop-rockers Smokie) proved very memorable.
+Both of Benatar’s co-writes with bassist Roger Capps (the oddly named "My Clone Sleeps Alone" and "So Sincere") were merely serviceable numbers.

-More than anything else, though, Benatar’s first album laid the groundwork for the more finely honed albums still ahead, while rescuing a remarkable talent that, for many years, seemed bound for certain obscurity.
+More than anything else, though, Pat Benatar’s first album laid the groundwork for the more finely honed projects still ahead, while rescuing a remarkable talent that, for many years, seemed bound for certain obscurity.